Resident234/php.net/pages/www.php.net_language.operators.array.php.md

 The union operator did not behave as I thought it would on first glance.
-It implements a union (of sorts) based on the keys of the array, not on the values.
+It implements a union (of sorts) based on the keys of the array, not on the values.<br><br>For instance:<br>

-For instance:

 ```
 <?php